jjloomis/adobe-premiere-basic-video-editing/connecting-to-your-class-folder.md

 # Connecting to your class folder

-1. If you're working in a JAMS Lab, connect to your class folder using this approach.
+* To connect to your class folder in JAMS Lab, see Connecting to Your Class Folder in a JAMS Lab.
-2. If you're working in CCL, connect to your class folder using this approach.
+* To connect to your class folder in a CCL, see Connecting to Your Class Folder in a CCL.